alicompiler/AutoCrud.NetCore/README.md

 # AutoCrud

-this simple library provide you with ready to go `Repository` and `Controller` without the need to write code, so that can focus on what's important rather than the small tedious details.
+this simple library provide you with ready to go `Repository` and `Controller` without the need to write code, so that you can focus on what's important rather than the small tedious details.

 ## Installation